dunnkers/fseval/paper.md

 # Statement of Need

-Feature Selection (FS) and Feature Ranking (FR) are important and extensively researched topics within machine learning [@guyon_introduction_2003].
-FS methods determine subsets of relevant features in a dataset, whereas FR methods rank all features in a dataset relative to each other in terms of their relevance.
+Feature Selection (FS) and Feature Ranking (FR) are extensively researched topics within machine learning [@venkatesh2019review; @guyon_introduction_2003].
+FS methods determine subsets of relevant features in a dataset, whereas FR methods rank the features in a dataset relative to each other in terms of their relevance.
 When a new FS or FR method is developed, a benchmarking scheme is necessary to empirically validate its effectiveness.
 Often, the benchmark is conducted as
 follows: features are ranked by importance, then the predictive quality of the feature subsets containing the top ranked features is evaluated using a validation estimator.
-Some papers let the competing FS or FR algorithms pick out a fixed number of top $k$ features and validate the performance of that feature subset [@roffo_infinite_2015; @zhao_searching_2007; @bradley_feature_1998], whilst others evaluate multiple subsets of increasing cardinality containing the highest ranked features [@wojtas_feature_2020; @bennasar_feature_2015; @gu_generalized_2012; @peng_feature_2005; @kira_feature_1992; @almuallim_learning_1991].
+Some studies let the competing FS or FR algorithms pick out a fixed number of top $k$ features and validate the performance of that feature subset [@roffo_infinite_2015; @zhao_searching_2007; @bradley_feature_1998], whilst others evaluate multiple subsets of increasing cardinality containing the highest ranked features [@wojtas_feature_2020; @bennasar_feature_2015; @gu_generalized_2012; @peng_feature_2005; @kira_feature_1992; @almuallim_learning_1991].
 FS algorithms that only make a binary prediction on which features to keep, are always evaluated in the former way.

+There is a clear case for performing Feature Selection, as it has been shown to improve classification performance in many tasks, especially those with a large number of features and limited observations.
+In those applications, it is difficult to determine which FS method is suitable in the general case.
+Therefore, large empirical comparisons of several FS methods and classifiers are routinely performed.
+For instance, in microarray data [@cilia2019experimental], medical imaging [@sun2019comparison; @tohka2016comparison; @ashok2016comparison], and text classification [@liu2017multi; @kou2020evaluation].
+Therefore, it is valuable to find out emperically which FR- or FS method works best.
+This requires running a benchmark to do so.

-`fseval` is an open-source Python package that helps researchers implement such benchmarks efficiently, which avoids the need for implementing a benchmarking pipeline from scratch to test new methods.
+`fseval` is an open-source Python package that helps researchers perform such benchmarks efficiently by eliminating the need for implementing benchmarking pipelines from scratch to test new methods.
 The pipeline only requires a well-defined configuration file to run - the rest of the pipeline is automatically executed.
 Because the entire experiment setup is deterministic and captured in a configuration file, results of any experiment can be reproduced given the configuration file.
 This can be very convenient to researchers in order to prove the integrity of their benchmarks.

+To the best of our knowledge, there is only one package that aims to accomplish a similar goal (`featsel`, [@reis_featsel_2017]).
+Compared to this tool, `fseval` is easier to install and use, has better documentation, and is better maintained. `fseval` also has more extensive functionalities compared to `featsel`: with support for easily configurable and reproducible pipeline configuration using either YAML or Python and distributed-processing support.
+Due to the lack of functionality and the fact that the refered-to library is out-of-date, we consider there to be a gap in the field, which our library aims to fill.

+- The **target audiences** are researchers in the domains of Feature Selection and Feature Ranking, as well as businesses that are looking for the best FR- or FS method to use for their use case.
-The scope of `fseval` is limited to handle tabular datasets for the classification and regression objectives.
+- The **scope** of `fseval` is limited to handle tabular datasets for the classification and regression objectives.